Photo of author

 The Six Rights of Medication Administration for Nurses

 Medication administration is arguably the most frequent and highest-risk task performed by nurses in most clinical settings.
 With hundreds of thousands of patients hospitalized annually due to medical errors, medication administration demands unwavering focus.
-The Six Rights of Medication Administration are designed to minimize errors and are often among the first things nursing students learn. … Read more
+As a nursing student, you will learn about the Six Rights of Medication Administration before you ever touch a patient.
+Implementing … Read more

-For most nursing students, the first semester feels like being dropped into a foreign country with a new language and zero experience.
-However, for Certified Nursing Assistants (CNAs), the terrain is already familiar.
-Your time performing direct patient care isn’t just a relevant job; it is, in fact, the most powerful tool and hidden curriculum … Read more
+The first semester of nursing school can often feel like being dropped into a foreign country with a completely new language and zero experience.
+However, for Certified Nursing Assistants (CNAs), much of the terrain is already familiar.
+Your experience working in direct patient care gives you a powerful advantage as you enter nursing school, allowing … Read more

 CNA Specializations That Advance Your Career & Salary